Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

 Mental health and safety

-Mental health is just as important as physical health; that’s why it’s important to outline your company’s policy for maintaining the mental health and safety of its employees.
-This section should include how to take sick leave for mental health reasons, and what measures the company has in place to protect the mental health of its employees.
+This section outlines your company’s policy for maintaining the mental health and safety of its team members.
+It includes how to take sick leave for mental health reasons, what measures the company has in place to protect the mental health of its people, and how to access emergency mental health resources.

 Hybrid and remote working policies